satishchpn/explore-aws/SpringBoot-Docker-AWS ECS-AWS Fargate.md

 		Click on Run Task
 		Now select keshri-spring-boot-ecs-example task definition and open in new browser In Chcek if the Status is RUNNING
-		Expand the container and in Detail Section click on View logs in CloudWatch From Network Section find Public IP: 3.215.182.136
+		Expand or Select the container and in Detail Network Section Find IP From Network Section find Public IP: 3.215.182.136